 You may choose to hire a third-party relocation specialist to save time and effort.
 Many internationals find this is a good solution for their accommodation searches.
-If you need specialized service or prefer to have someone else search on your behalf, DTU Housing can give you advice on possible relocation partners at your own expense.

 Lyngby Station

 Childcare in Denmark

 In Denmark, there are good childcare facilities for children aged 6 months to 6 years, and it is common to send children to a nursery or daycare from a young age.
 Day nurseries (age 6 months to 3 years) and kindergartens (age 3 to 6 years), however, are subsidized by the government but not free.
 Please ask your municipality about prices and waiting lists.
 You can read more about childcare options here.